open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

-Note: it is highly recommended that implementors design the `Metric` data type _based on_ the [Data Model](./datamodel.md), rather than directly use the data types generated from the proto files (as the types generated from proto files are not guaranteed to be backward compatible).
+Note: it is highly recommended that implementors design the `Metric` data type _based on_ the [Data Model](./datamodel.md), rather than directly use the data types generated from the proto files (because the types generated from proto files are not guaranteed to be backward compatible).

 Returns: `ExportResult`